Blog

 - Dennis Winsten

-He stressed the need for AI to ensure valid data in longitudinal databases suggesting that AI could serve as a quality control officer, identifying inconsistencies in incoming data and ensuring that only good quality data is used for analysis and decision-making.
+Winsten emphasized the importance of AI in ensuring the validity of data in longitudinal databases, suggesting that it could serve as a quality control officer, identifying inconsistencies in incoming data and ensuring that only high-quality data is used for analysis and decision-making.

 Predictive Analytics: A Glimpse into the Future of Patient Care